 The phrase ‘religion or belief’ is also used in Article 18 of the International Covenant on Civil and Political Rights:

-The phrase has also been adopted in the European Union directive on religious and other discrimination in employment, for example in the employment equality directive, published in 2000:
+The phrase has also been adopted in the European Union directive on religious and other discrimination in employment, also known as the employment equality directive, published in 2000:

 This directive is given effect in the UK through the Equality Act 2010.